pathfindertools/medusa/content/pages/index.md

     subhead: ''
     body: >
-      Medusa is being built by experts in threshold cryptography, inside the cryptonet team at Protocol Labs, building decentralized protocol for the future of web3.
+      Medusa is being built by experts in threshold cryptography, inside the cryptonet team at Protocol Labs, building decentralized protocols for the future of web3.
     _template: feature
   - style: